-IET Code of Practice - 5th Edition Update
+IET Code of Practice - 5th Edition

 The IET Code of Practice for In-Service Inspection and Testing of Electrical Equipment underwent a significant update in November 2020 with the release of its fifth edition.
-This latest version includes some important changes and as such, all our PAT testing courses are designed to align with the latest edition of the Code of Practice.
+This version introduced several important changes, and our PAT testing courses have been updated to reflect the latest guidance.

-The City & Guilds 2377 qualification has also been updated to reflect the changes introduced.
-The latest iteration of this qualification is now known as City & Guilds 2377-77, and it supersedes both the 2377-22 and 2377-32 versions.
-If you are attending a City & Guilds PAT course, you will need this latest edition of the Code of Practice.
-If you have an older qualification, there is no requirement to update to the lasted version, but you should be aware of the changes.
-If you are looking for a refresher course, we would recommend attending our PAT Competent Person course.
+The City & Guilds 2377 qualification was also updated.
+The current version is City & Guilds 2377-77, which supersedes the 2377-22 and 2377-32.
+If you are attending a City & Guilds PAT course, you will need the latest edition of the Code of Practice for the exam.
+If you hold an older qualification there is no requirement to requalify, but it is worth being aware of the changes.
+For a practical refresher, see our PAT Competent Person course.

 Electrical Tests